Intepat Logo

 National phase entry in India31 months from earliest priority datePR Rule 20(4); PCT Article 22(3)

-Form 18 / Form 18A (RFE): applications filed on or after 15 March 202431 months from earliest priority datePA Sec.
+Form 18 / Form 18A (RFE) — applications filed on or after 15 March 202431 months from earliest priority datePA Sec.
 11B; PR Rule 24B(1)(i) (eff.
 15 March 2024)

-Form 18 / Form 18A (RFE): applications filed before 15 March 202448 months from earliest priority datePR Rule 24B(1)(vi) (pre-amendment)
+Form 18 / Form 18A (RFE) — applications filed before 15 March 202448 months from earliest priority datePR Rule 24B(1)(vi) (pre-amendment)

 Note: The 31-month RFE deadline under Rule 24B(1)(i) applies to applications filed on or after 15 March 2024 (the effective date of the Patents (Amendment) Rules, 2024).
 Applications filed before that date continue to be governed by the 48-month RFE deadline under Rule 24B(1)(vi).
+For a complete guide covering national phase entry, the 2024 RFE rule change, and documentation, see Intepat’s PCT National Phase India: 31-Month Deadline and RFE Rule guide.

-5. Form 18A Eligibility at a Glance
+Form 18A Eligibility at a Glance

 Applicant CategoryISA/IPEA Requirement for Form 18ANotes

-Startup (DPIIT-recognised, India-incorporated)Not required; startup status alone qualifiesRecognition must be valid on date of filing Form 18A
+Startup (DPIIT-recognised, India-incorporated)Not required — startup status alone qualifiesRecognition must be valid on date of filing Form 18A

-Small entity / natural person / female applicantNot required; category alone qualifiesPrescribed declaration required
+Small entity / natural person / female applicantNot required — category alone qualifiesPrescribed declaration required

 Foreign applicant or large entityIndia (IPO) must have been designated as ISA or elected as IPEA in the corresponding international applicationThis is the only Form 18A route available to foreign large entities

-Government-supported institutionNot required; category qualifiesDocumentary evidence of government support required
+Government-supported institutionNot required — category qualifiesDocumentary evidence of government support required

-6. How to Designate India as ISA: Step-by-Step
+How to Designate India as ISA: Step-by-Step

 The ISA designation is made in the PCT Request Form at the time of international filing.
 The following steps apply to applicants filing at RO/IN or RO/IB.
+For the broader context on how PCT applications are filed in India and the foreign filing licence requirement under Section 39, see Intepat’s guide to filing an international patent application from India.

 StepAction